aanton/node-rest-playground/README.md

 - `GET /api/posts/` gets all the posts
 - `POST /api/posts/` creates a new post
-- `GET /api/posts/:postId` gets a post with its comments
+- `GET /api/posts/:postId` gets a post with its comments & tags
 - `PUT /api/posts/:postId` updates a post
 - `DELETE /api/posts/:postId` deletes a post